lizmat/raku-all-modules/cpan/SCIMON/Algorithm-GooglePolylineEncoding/README.md

 Algorithm::GooglePolylineEncoding is intended to be used to encoded and decode Google Map polylines.

-Note this is a lossy encoded, any decimal values beyon the 5th place in a latitude of longitude will be lost.
+Note this is a lossy encoded, any decimal values beyond the 5th place in a latitude of longitude will be lost.

 USAGE
 -----